-Kierney Nelson (Octagon), Dakota Morrissiey, Adam Vernier (Black Cadillac; Route 666) and J. T. Chinn.
+The movie stars Kierney Nelson (Octagon), Dakota Morrissey, Adam Vernier (Black Cadillac; Route 666) and J. T. Chinn.

 Jo O’Hare is a typical teenager dealing with typical teenage problems – fighting with her parents and dealing with an unfaithful boyfriend.
 But Jo soon finds herself with a much bigger problem, when she is accused of recklessly causing the death of a young boy in her care.

-“There isn’t much in the way of gore to take in, and the action in general is a tad slow, but if you’re looking for some simple yet effective entertainment, Kruel isn’t a complete dud.
-It should hold your attention, it should reaffirm your fear of creepy clown-dressed ice cream men and it should also remind you to not only keep a sharp eye on your child, but to avoid hiring reckless youth to look after them as well.”
-Matt, Horrorfreak News
+“There isn’t much in the way of gore to take in, and the action, in general, is a tad slow, but if you’re looking for some simple yet effective entertainment, Kruel isn’t a complete dud.
+It should hold your attention, it should reaffirm your fear of creepy clown-dressed ice-cream men and it should also remind you to not only keep a sharp eye on your child but to avoid hiring reckless youth to look after them as well.”
+Horrorfreak News

 ” … we can imagine an endless array of potential creepy-clowny type stuff, and then the guy is barely ever on the screen.
 We have the typical group of young girls, friends of the protagonist and fans of hanging out in their underwear, just like you’d expect from any slasher movie worth its weight in gore, and yet none of them even get attacked, much less killed.
-And every single instance of a character getting killed (save for one) is quickly turned around and saved…” Sean of the Dead, HorrorNews.net
+And every single instance of a character getting killed (save for one) is quickly turned around and saved…” HNN

 Jacksonville and Orlando, Florida